zabbix/zabbix/templates/db/postgresql/README.md

 ## Feedback
 Please report any issues with the template at https://support.zabbix.com

-You can also provide feedback, discuss the template or ask for help with it [ZABBIX forums](https://www.zabbix.com/forum/zabbix-suggestions-and-feedback/384190-%C2%A0discussion-thread-for-official-zabbix-template-db-postgresql).
+You can also provide feedback, discuss the template or ask for help with it at [ZABBIX forums](https://www.zabbix.com/forum/zabbix-suggestions-and-feedback/384190-%C2%A0discussion-thread-for-official-zabbix-template-db-postgresql).

 ## References